-Exemptions: Bulkheads, gazebos, docks, walkways, piers, and boathouses may be constructed within this setbac
+Exemptions: Bulkheads, gazebos, docks, walkways, piers, and boathouses may be constructed within this setbac a.
+Conservation or recreation;

 COA 2.2.2 Shoreline Siting Priorities.
 Escambia County shall, through zoning districts and LDC provisions, regulate shoreline land uses.
 Additionally, the uses shall be limited to the following, listed in descending order of priority: